dune3d/dune3d/doc/building.md

 > [!IMPORTANT]
 > Dune 3D is currently still alpha software undergoing rapid development, so please don't package it for
 > your favourite distro yet.
-Users have expecations regarding stability and completeness towards packaged
+Users have expectations regarding stability and completeness towards packaged
 > software that Dune 3D doesn't meet yet.
 Also having built it from source makes it easier to get the
 > latest bugfixes and simplifies debugging.